ro551116/hg/README.md

 each window's original size and position so once fullscreen ends, the window is restored exactly where it started instead of remaining maximized on the other monitor.
 After moving, windows are maximized again to ensure slideshows fully cover the monitor even when they were created on a different screen.
+Windows are not moved back immediately after relocating; a short delay prevents fullscreen apps from bouncing between monitors while they adjust.
 Internally it lists monitors using `win32api.EnumDisplayMonitors(None, None)`.
 If you see an error mentioning too many arguments for `EnumDisplayMonitors`, make sure you are running the latest version of these scripts.
 The monitor loop also